vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

 import licence
 verify licence

+## Database
+license registration, LicenseUuid and ProductUuid must be unique

 ## Client
 +build public key into the app already license on client store in the root directory or secureStore